 To assure the necessary confidentiality, it is important that special care be exercised in handling FOMC materials.
-The minimum requirements for handling confidential FOMC and Federal Reserve information are described in the Federal Reserve Board's "Information Classification & Handling Specifications" document (copies of summary appendices of this document, labeled "Attachment 2-A" and "Attachment 2-B," are attached for convenience and are also availa-21-22 pages ble as at: http://fedweb.frb.gov/fedweb/board/irm/Infos ec/policies/InfoClassificationHandling.pdf ).
-As noted in Section III above, confidential FOMC information must be treated at least as securely as information in the corresponding Federal Reserve Board category.
-The following requirements are highlighted here:
+The minimum requirements for handling confidential FOMC and Federal Reserve information are described in the Federal Reserve Board's "Information Classification & Handling Specifications" document (copies of summary appendices of this document, labeled "Attachment 2-A" and "Attachment 2-B," are attached for convenience and are also available as pages 20-22 at: http://fedweb.frb.gov/Fedweb/board/irm/Infos ec/policies/InfoClassificationHandling.pdf).
+As noted in Section III above, confidential FOMC information must be treated at least as securely as information in the corresponding ing requirements are highlighted here:

-A. In addition to ensuring that the materials themselves are made available only to staff members who have been given access to them, the information they contain should be discussed with such persons only.
+A. In addition to ensuring that the materials themselves are made available only to